MA in International Relations (1 year)

 Winter term (for "Vienna" track)

-• Research Methods for International Relations, 2 credits (students can choose among three courses dedicated to various research methods)
+• Research Methods for International Relations (students can choose among three courses dedicated to various research methods)

-In addition to mandatory and mandatory-elective courses, students must register for a minimum of 8 US credits elective courses for the Winter Term:
+In addition to the mandatory-elective course(s), students must register for a minimum of 10 US credits elective courses for the Winter Term:

 • International Intervention and Statebuilding, 4 credits, Xymena Kurowska